Subscribe to the newsletter

 Automation can collect payments faster as it reduces the dependency on humans to mail invoices and conduct regular follow-ups with clients.

-Therefore, as you streamline your accounts receivable process through automation, you would not just save time doing recurring tasks and reduce human error, but you can also decrease your DOS (Day Sales Outstanding), adding numerous cashflow benefits to your business.
+Therefore, as you streamline your accounts receivable process through automation, you will not just save time doing recurring tasks and reduce human error, but you can also decrease your DOS (Day Sales Outstanding), adding numerous cashflow benefits to your business.

 Here is a guide with five best automation practices you need to implement to improve your accounts receivable process.